You have turned-in this assignment. You can review the lesson and see your previous answers.

 You are going to locate Europe and the other continents on a globe and an atlas map.

-You can see an atlas map in front of you.
+You see an atlas map in front of your gate.

-I'd like to find different continents and label them very clearly so know wheret they all are.
+I'd like to find a different continent and name them very clearly.

-Be very careful of the spellings and make sure you use a capital letter.
+Be very careful with the spellings and make sure you use a capital letter.

-We have in orange North America, in brown, South America, Europe in green, Africa in yellow, Asia in white and Oceania in red and down in the south, Antarctica.
+We have in orange North America, brown South America, Europe in green, Africa in Yellow, Asia in white and Oceania in red and down in south Antarctica.

-Well done if you managed to label those correctly.
+Well done if you managed to name those correctly.

 Brilliant geography work.